Starwood Hotels Rome

 The luxury St. Regis Rome Hotel in central Rome offers a choice of 13 rooms to cater for any corporate or social event.
 The largest is the Sala Ritz which can host 540 guests for receptions, or up to 300 for a seated banquet in the original ballroom of the hotel which has now been restored with marble columns, Murano glass chandeliers and oriental carpets.

-The Ristorante Doney can be found beside The Westin Excelsior Hotel in Via Veneto, Rome.
+The Ristorante Doney is the main dining proposal of The Westin Excelsior Hotel in Via Veneto.
 It is an ideal place for a quick breakfast, brunch, aperitif, dinner, after dinner or just for meeting friends in the heart of Rome.
-Also consider the h>club doney for an aperitif.
-This innovative lounge bar extends itself along Via Veneto with an atmosphere rich in colors and music.
-Throughout the year the Doney Restaurant and h club>doney propose a daily calendar of events.

-Vivendo is the restaurant of the 5 star luxury St. Regis Grand Hotel Rome, one of the very best accommodations in the Eternal City.
+Vivendo is the restaurant of the 5 star luxury St. Regis Rome hotel, one of the very best accommodations in the Eternal City.
 Vivendo has received many important awards since its opening at the end of 2000, not least being twice nominated as the best in Europe by Zagat.

 High on design, Vivendo is contemporary in the spirit, but with a look to the past incorporating the traditional detail of the rooms and furnishing inspired by the period of the 1930’s and 40’s.
 The restaurant can seat seventy while an intimate 'Champagnerie' can host 14 people.
 The interior lighting is designed to help diners relax and to emphasize the works of culinary art.

-The St. Regis Grand Hotel is located near Piazza Repubblica in central Rome.
+The St. Regis Rome is located near Piazza Repubblica in central Rome.
 The luxury hotel has recently undergone a meticulous $35 million restoration, but look closely at the ceiling of the main reception hall and you can still see homages to famous personalities of the Grand Tour such as Goethe and Lady Emma Hamilton.
-Guests can choose from 138 rooms and 23 suites.
-Each is furnished in a combination of Empire, Regency and Louis XV styles.
-Luxurious bathrooms and extremely comfortable beds ensure complete relaxation.